michael-simons/garmin-babel/README.md

 ## Prebuild artifacts

 I have a limited, untested set of packages for various operating systems on the [release page](https://github.com/michael-simons/garmin-babel/releases).
 They all come with batteries - aka Java - included.
-You can use them as follow (exampel from macOS, on Windows it will look a bit different):
+You can use them as follows (the example uses the Java distribution, but we also have native binaries not requiring a JVM):

 ```bash
 curl -LO https://github.com/michael-simons/garmin-babel/releases/download/early-access/garmin-babel-1.0.0-SNAPSHOT-osx-x86_64.zip
 unzip garmin-babel-1.0.0-SNAPSHOT-osx-x86_64.zip -d garmin-babel
 ./garmin-babel/bin/garmin-babel --version
 ```

+ℹ️ All archives with _native_ in their name can be run standalone, without a Java virtual machine.
+The ones with an operating system in their name are custom JVM bundles and OS specific.
+In case your operating system is not in the list, grab the one named `garmin-babel-x.y.z.zip`.
+That one requires [OpenJDK](https://adoptium.net/de/) or any other Java 17 installed.

 ## Activities